Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Results

 The coefficients $A_1^x$ and $A_2^x$ contain SM couplings and Wilson coefficients, and are linear in the Wilson coefficients.
-The coefficients $B_1^x$ and $B_2^x$ are quadratic in the dimension-6 Wilson coefficients. $x$ denotes the partonic channel, either up-quark or down-quark.
-For future reference we note the functional dependences of these coefficients on the various Wilson coefficients, which we take from~\cite{Boughezal:2020uwq}:
+The coefficients $B_1^x$ and $B_2^x$ are quadratic in the dimension-6 Wilson coefficients. $x$ denotes the partonic channel, either up quark or down quark.
+For future reference, we note the functional dependences of these coefficients on the various Wilson coefficients, which we take from~\cite{Boughezal:2020uwq}:

 The $B_i^x$ depend upon the same Wilson coefficients as the corresponding $A_i^x$.
 In the high-energy limit $\hat{s} \gg M_Z^2$ neither the $A$ nor the $B$ depend on any kinematic quantity.
-As shown in~\cite{Boughezal:2020uwq}, when expanded to linear order in the Wilson coefficients the invariant mass distribution is only sensitive to the combination $A_1+A_2$, leading to blind spots in the parameter space.
+As shown in~\cite{Boughezal:2020uwq}, when expanded to linear order in the Wilson coefficients the invariant-mass distribution is only sensitive to the combination $A_1+A_2$, leading to blind spots in the parameter space.
 AFB is sensitive to $A_1-A_2$, making it possible to remove some of these degeneracies.
-We pick different non-zero Wilson coefficients that activate different combinations of $A_1$ and $A_2$ to see what can be learned from the AFB data.
-We note that it is in general not possible to simultaneously set the $A$ and $B$ structures to zero, and therefore the SMEFT contributions do not vanish if terms quadratic in the Wilson coefficients are retained.
+We pick different nonzero Wilson coefficients that activate different combinations of $A_1$ and $A_2$ to see what can be learned from the AFB data.
+We note that it is, in general, not possible to simultaneously set the $A$ and $B$ structures to zero, and, therefore, the SMEFT contributions do not vanish if terms quadratic in the Wilson coefficients are retained.
 Their impact on the fits is discussed in the next section. {Other scenarios for the Wilson coefficients have been studied in the literature, such as the universal limit in which new physics can be parameterized completely in terms modifications of electroweak gauge boson propagators~\cite{Farina:2016rws}.}